 White Washed Walls and Wood Tiles Create an Airy Vibe

 Want to add a refined shabby chic look or a rustic beach feel to your home?
-White washed wood paneling, cerused wood grains all reinforce the airy feel of the environment.
+White washed wood panelling, cerused wood grains all reinforce the airy feel of the environment.
 Cerusing is a technique that enhances the patina and grain of wood.
 Ceruse is sometimes used to achieve a high contrast effect and is can be referred to as a “limed finish.”
 It is an age old technique used by French polishers.
 Cerused and white washed woods have re-gained popularity over heavy shellacking and dark varnishes to create a modern coastal look that is approachable and fresh.
 Additionally ceramic wood tiles have seen an increase in popularity with top designers to create a modern take on coastal living.
 With improved graphics and additional texture, both ceramic and porcelain options can help reinforce an organic look in a coastal home without rainforest guilt.

 Sliding Glass Window Systems or White Plantation Shutters Frame the View